Health Related Content

 Your eyes are important to us too.

 Your eyes are said sometimes to be the windows to the soul.
 However, they are also the portal to overall health – most notably sleep.
-What you see at length with regards to what is called, Blue Light, can impair your sleeping patterns and in turn, your well being.
-Blue Light can be found in a large amount of places.
+What you see at length with regards to what is called, Blue Light, can impair your sleeping patterns and in turn, your well-being.
+Blue Light can be found in a large number of places.
 From natural sunlight or daylight to new LED displays.
 LED is found more and more on mobile phones, TV, lights at work or home.
 The resolution on screens additionally contributes to the Blue Light effect.

 If you continue to let Blue Light in through your eyes, the brain will halt the hormone release and your sleep can be delayed.
 Your lost hours of sleep or even the change in your cycle can start to wreak havoc on your health.
-The more you disregard the impacts of Blue Light, the more you obviously will pay in terms of your well being.
+The more you disregard the impacts of Blue Light, the more you obviously will pay in terms of your well-being.